 where $\lambda_j \in \R_*^+$ are the eigenvalues of $\bSigma$ and $\reg: \R_*^+ \to \R$ is a continuous function. \end{assumption}

 In the following, we assume that $\Reg$ respects Assumption~\ref{assumption:reg_sum}.
-To prevent the eigenvalues of $\tau_i \bSigma$ to take values that are too large nor too small, a second Assumption is added.
-Indeed, Assumption~\ref{assumption:reg_lim} states that the regularization $\reg$ goes to infinite when its argument goes to $0^+$ or $+\infty$.
+To prevent the eigenvalues of $\tau_i \bSigma$ from taking values that are too large or too small, a second Assumption is added.
+Indeed, Assumption~\ref{assumption:reg_lim} states that the regularization of the $\log$ function by the penalty function $\reg$ goes to infinite when its argument goes to $0^+$ or $+\infty$.
 This assumption is made so that if an eigenvalue of $\tau_i \bSigma$ tends to $0^+$ or $+\infty$ then $\NLLReg \to +\infty$.